Skip to content

 Biology & Spread

-Because the yellow-bellied slider is popular in the pet industry, intentional pet releases, as well as escapes into the natural environment are the most likely vectors for its spread.
+The Yellow-bellied Slider is popular in the pet industry, making intentional pet release into the natural environment the likely cause of its spread.
 Because of their longevity and large size, unprepared pet owners may release them into local waterways and impoundments, which has led to their introduction and spread into the natural environment.
-Besides doing harm to the ecosystem, this practice is illegal in Pennsylvania.
+In addition to harming the environment, intentional release is illegal in Pennsylvania.

 Habitat

-The yellow-bellied slider inhabits a wide variety of habitats including lakes, ponds, streams, rivers, ditches, marshes, bays, and swamps, and areas with aquatic vegetation.
-It is a semi- aquatic turtle, so while it typically remains in the water, it will move on land to lay its eggs in a terrestrial nest.
-It will also move on land to and from hibernation sites or alternative feeding areas.
+The Yellow-bellied Slider inhabits a wide variety of habitats including lakes, ponds, streams, rivers, ditches, marshes, bays, swamps, and areas with aquatic vegetation.
+It is a semi-aquatic turtle, so while it typically remains in the water, it will move onto land to lay its eggs in a terrestrial nest.
+It will also move onto land to and from hibernation sites or alternative feeding areas.

 Impacts